Illinois Squatter's Rights Guide: 2025 Laws, SB 1563, and Property Protection

 Key Takeaways

-- The advancing Senate Bill 3658 would give law enforcement more authority to remove squatters
+• The recently passed Senate Bill 1563 will give law enforcement more clarity on when and how to remove squatters under existing criminal trespassing laws

-While Illinois law states that an individual may attempt to gain title and ownership of a property through adverse possession after residing there long-term, this process is significantly impacted by specific requirements and potentially by Senate Bill 3658.
+While Illinois law states that an individual may attempt to gain title and ownership of a property through adverse possession after residing there long-term, this process is significantly impacted by specific requirements and by the newly passed Senate Bill 1563 which will go into effect on January 1, 2026.

-If a squatter's entry onto the property was unlawful, the proposed legislation would allow property owners to request expedited removal by law enforcement, potentially preventing the squatter from meeting the continuous residence requirement.
+If a squatter's entry onto the property was unlawful, the newly passed legislation will allow property owners to request expedited removal by law enforcement, potentially preventing the squatter from meeting the continuous residence requirement.

 Even if a squatter remains on the property for the required timeframe, they must also meet strict requirements, including open and notorious possession, exclusive control, payment of property taxes, and, in many cases, having "color of title," before they can initiate a legal claim for adverse possession.